soham1111-jod/DeepFake-Detection-MesoNet/README.md

-# DeepFake Detection Using MesoNet
+# FaceTruth - DeepFake Detection

 A web application for detecting deepfake images using the MesoNet architecture.